 Financing a Co-op

-Co-ops are apartment buildings communally owned by a corporation.
+Financing a co-op can be difficult because this unique form of ownership is not considered as holding real property.
+Co-ops are buildings communally owned by a corporation.
 Each owner receives shares of stock in the corporation, and the building often resides on leased land.

 Financing a Co-Op with a Share Loan